Who is required to get the vaccine

 Yes.
 There are a few options to request a copy of your COVID-19 vaccination record.
 Visit mass.gov/MyVaxRecord to learn how.
 Please note, your vaccination card is not required to complete an online attestation form.

-How will I know if my attestation was submitted successfully?
+How will I know if my information was submitted successfully?

 I need to find out where I can get a vaccine.
 Where can I get the vaccine near my home or workplace?